 small-can or box-bag juice (orange, pineapple, cranberry, apple, grape, etc.)

-cans (with pop-off lids) of spam, tuna, chicken, chili, spaghetti-o’s, beans, etc.
+canned (with pop-off lids) spam, tuna, chicken, chili, spaghetti-o’s, beans, etc.

-individual boxes or bags of dried cereal, chips, nuts, olives, raisins, pretzels, crackers, etc.
+individual-size boxed or bagged dried cereal, chips, nuts, olives, raisins, pretzels, crackers, etc.

 single-serving dips (caramel, peanut butter, ranch dressing)